-Justification: It is projected that the number of drivers age 20 or younger involved in fatal crashes in North Dakota will increase by 24 percent from 2010-2012 to 2011-2013.
-Through strategies identified in this HSP, the TSO hopes to reduce the projected increase in this measure by 5 percent as reflected in this performance target statement.
+Justification: It is projected that the number of drivers age 20 or younger involved in fatal crashes in North Dakota will decrease.
+Through strategies identified in this HSP, the TSO hopes to reduce the number by 5 percent as reflected in this performance target statement.

-(10) The increase in the number of fatal crashes involving a driver age 20 or younger will be mitigated from a three-year (2011-2013) projected average of 26 to a three-year average of 25 by December 31, 2014.
+(10) Decrease the number of fatal crashes involving a driver age 20 or younger from a three-year (2011-2013) average of 20 to 19 by December 31, 2015.